Our next Open Evening is on Tuesday 3 March – Register Now >

 Guides to help you apply:

 We will email you to let you know the outcome of your application and if appropriate how we are going to pay you.
-Payments will be paid directly into your bank account.
-All bursary correspondence is by email or text so please make sure you keep your email address and mobile phone number up-to-date in our College system.
+Payments will be paid directly into your (the student's) bank account.
+All bursary correspondence is by email or text so please make sure you keep your email address and mobile phone number up-to-date in our College system and that you check your emails regularly.

 Payments can only be made if you attend all of your classes, keep up to date with your work and behave appropriately in class and on the campus.
-We will contact your Personal Development Coach and use college registers to monitor your attendance, progress and behaviour.
+We will contact Curriculum Staff and use college registers to monitor your attendance, progress and behaviour.
 If you do not meet these criteria then your payments may be permanently or temporarily stopped.
-All payments are paid directly into your bank account.
+All payments are paid directly into your (the student's) bank account.
 The Bursary is assessed on an individual basis depending on needs and funding available.
-If you are eligible for a weekly payment, this will only be backdated if we receive a completed application before October half term.
+If you are eligible for a weekly travel payment, this will only be backdated if we receive a completed application before October half term.

 If you do not agree with the decision made, please discuss this with the Student Finance team.
 If you then want to appeal, please email studentfinance@nescot.ac.uk with 'For the Attention of the Student Assistance Panel' as the subject.